 Frequently asked questions about craniosynostosis

 Check out the answers to commonly asked questions about this condition.

 The skull is made up of several flat bones that fit together like the pieces of a jigsaw puzzle.
-The joints between these bones usually remain loose and open during growth and development to allow the brain to grow and expand.
-These joints are called “sutures.”
+The joints between these bones, called “sutures,” usually remain loose and open during growth and development to allow the brain to grow and expand.
 Craniosynostosis is the condition in which these sutures grow together or become fused prematurely.
-When that happens, the skull can no longer stretch and expand to accommodate the growing brain in the area where the sutures have fused.
-In some cases, the result is increased pressure on the growing brain.
+When that happens, the skull can no longer stretch and expand to accommodate the growing brain.

 Is this condition painful?

 In general, craniosynostosis is not a painful condition.
-However, if there is increased pressure upon the brain, this can cause headaches, irritability, nausea, and vomiting.
+However, if there is increased pressure on the brain, it can cause:

 What causes craniosynostosis?